felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 understood the book enough to part with it, and thought it was worth sharing with others.

-A curved spine looks like a smile, and that might just be no coincidence! :smiley:
+A curved book spine looks like a smile, and that might just be no coincidence! :smiley:

 # Creating a system of learning